hanlee-311/team-profile-generator/README.md

 * `getRole()`&mdash;overridden to return `'Engineer'`

-In addition to `Employee`'s properties and methods, `Intern` will also have the following:
+✅In addition to `Employee`'s properties and methods, `Intern` will also have the following:

 * `school`